loopbackio/loopback-next/docs/site/Repository-generator.md

 ### Notes

-Service oriented datasources such as REST or SOAP are not considered valid and thus not presented to you in the selection list.
+Service oriented datasources such as REST or SOAP are not considered valid in this context and will not be presented to you in the selection list.

 There should be at least one valid _(KeyValue or Persisted)_ data source and one model already created in their respective directories.